blocktraveler/Bitcoin-Core-Wallet-Migration-Tools/Readme.txt

   Output:
   -------
-  - Private keys for names and UTXOs will be stored line by line in the 'privkeys.txt'.
+  - Private keys will be stored line by line in the 'privkeys.txt'.
   - Rename or backup previous 'privkeys.txt' files.

 ====================================================================================